ysycloud/paraGSEA/docs/example/quick_search_demo.md

 which tools to be chosen is decided by your need.
 However, there are still some parameters should be setted in command line example when you use these tools.
 An example of how to set these parameters is given in this script. you can easily change them in your need.

 The detailed usage of these tools is described in `docs\Tools\quick_search_*.md`.
+Also, you can see the detail usage in `tutorial`.